Salaries & JobsUpdated March 2026

 LowNational avg: $62,500High

 What makes Cary's market for electrician salary distinct?
 Start with the labor market: a labor market where supply roughly matches demand, keeping service prices near national benchmarks.
 Add in a housing market that gives you more square footage per dollar than either coast, and you begin to see why prices land where they do.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.

 What Matters Most